Township Assessing

 2025 Dates Pending

-If you are unable to protest your assessment and/or values in person, please complete a MARCH BOARD OF REVIEW PETITION and return it by U.S. Mail to: Township Assessing, 1196 Ranger Dr., Gladwin, MI 48624,(no electronic emails or faxes, to the Assessor no later than the Friday prior to the March Board of Review Meetings.
-If sending a Personal Representative on your behalf, they must have a letter of authorization in order to protest on your behalf.
+If you are unable to protest your assessment and/or values in person, a MARCH BOARD OF REVIEW PETITION must be completed and returned/received by U.S. Mail no later than the Friday before the week of the March Board of Review meetings and to ensure its timely received for placement on the agenda, it must be sent directly to: Township Assessing, 1196 Ranger Dr., Gladwin, MI 48624, (no electronic emails or faxes are accepted).
+A Personal Representative may appear in person at the Board of Review meeting on your behalf, however, they must have a letter of authorization from the owner they are representing.

 FREQUENTLY ASKED QUESTIONS